remunata/techporia23/README.md

 php spark key:generate
 ```

+6. Add your server and client key for midtrans in ```.env``` file

-6. Configure database connection in ```.env``` file with username, password, and your database name, then migrate database
+7. Configure database connection in ```.env``` file with username, password, and your database name, then migrate database
 ```
 php spark migrate -all
 ```

-7. Open mysql cli and insert this data into kompetisi table
+8. Open mysql cli and insert this data into kompetisi table
 ```
 INSERT INTO kompetisi VALUES (1, 'Competitive Programming');
 INSERT INTO kompetisi VALUES (2, 'Web Development');